-PROGRAM SUMMARY
+Program Summary

-Program Serves All Ages
+Program Serves: All Ages

-Location of Services Field; Clinic
+Location of Field; Clinic

+Services

 FY 2023-24: 900

-Numbers of individuals to be Served FY 2024-25: 900
+Numbers of individuals to be FY 2024-25: 900

-Jerveu FY 2025-26: 900
+Served FY 2025-26: 900

 FY 2023-24: \$3,100,00

 Annual Budget FY 2024-25: \$3,100,000

 FY 2025-26: \$3,100,00

 Avg.
-Est. Cost per Person \$3,444
+Est. Cost per \$3,444

+Person

 Screening and Assessment

-Somilara Offered Counseling
+Services Offered Counseling

-Services Offered Case Management
+Case Management

 Family Support

-Program) and Mothers and Babies (MB), with staff participating in a series of professional development and consultation groups to ensure they follow the fidelity of these models and remain current on best practices when working with trauma-exposed individuals.
+The OC Parent Wellness Program provides early intervention outpatient treatment that includes screening and needs assessment, clinical case management, counselina. education. individual parent psychoeducational support groups, wellness activities, referral and linkage to community resources, and community outreach and education.
+The counseling approaches used by clinicians include Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) when clinically indicated.
+The program also utilizes the evidenced-based curriculum, Triple P (Positive Parenting Program) and Mothers and Babies (MB), with staff participating in a series of professional development and consultation groups to ensure they follow the fidelity of these models and remain current on best practices when working with trauma-exposed individuals.

-Referrals come from a variety of sources including self-referrals, hospitals, schools, behavioral health outpatient facilities, and the Social Services Agency (SSA).
+Referrals come from a variety of sources including selfreferrals, hospitals, schools, behavioral health outpatient facilities, and the Social Services Agency (SSA).
 Eligibility criteria for families referred by SSA is that the most recent child abuse and/or neglect allegation(s) was found to be inconclusive, unfounded or unsubstantiated.